 6 Days Mount Kilimanjaro climbing Machame Route

-Your porters (arriving at the camp site long before you) will have erected your tent on your arrival.
-In the evening the porters will boil drinking and washing water and the cook will prepare dinner, before you retire to your tent for the night.
-Night temperatures can already drop to freezing point at this campsite, B,L,D.
+Your porters (arriving at the campsite long before you) will have erect your tent on your arrival.
+In the evening the porters will boil drinking and washing water and the cook will prepare dinner before you retire to your tent for the night.
+Night temperatures can already drop to freezing point at this campsite.
+Meal Plan: L & D

 Day 2: Machame camp (2980m) - Shira camp (3840m)